“An extraordinary mélée of color and line, with a free canon that is not far from polytonia …”

 A letter from Camille Chevillard to Florent Schmitt, dated 1920.
 Maestro Chevillard was responsible for a number of important premieres of Schmitt’s orchestral compositions between 1900 and 1920 — including Rêves.

 Rêves received its first performance in November 1918 in Paris, in a combined Lamoureux/Colonne Orchestra concert under the direction of Camille Chevillard.
-The Paris correspondent for the British publication The Musical Times was in the audience and filed these observations about the composer and the piece:
+Edgar Herbert-Cesari, the Paris correspondent for the British publication The Musical Times, was in the audience and filed these observations about the composer and the piece:

 “M. Florent Schmitt is not a very young man, being now about forty-five.
 Thus it will be admitted that he has certain claims to distinction of technique.
 But [he] is a very broadminded man, and full of sympathy for the most recent musical expression.
 Moreover, like all truly great artists he is eager always to renew his musical vitality.
 He is far from being satisfied with reperforming his old musical triumphs, and his new departures have occasionally not met with the full approval of the Junkers of the art.